aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

     ![Lab4-connect-012](images/Lab4-connect-012.png)

-14) Click on Import and load the sample contact flow
+14) From the Cloud9 IDE, open the workshops/reinvent2019/connect-assets folder and download the qnabot-sample file to your local system.

+15) Back in the Contact Flow you just created, Click on the Down Arrow next to Save, and then select Import(beta) and load the sample contact flow you just downloaded to your system.
+After loading the contact flow it will look similar to the image below.

 ```
 ~/environment/workshops/reinvent2019/connect-assets-qnabot-sample